Skip to content

 VSME Reporting

-VSME (Voluntary SME) sustainability reporting for SMEs.
-Respond to supply chain, investor, or customer requests without a full CSRD process.
+VSME sustainability reporting for SMEs.
+Respond to supply chain, investor, or customer requests without a full CSRD process, with one clear reporting template.

 What VSME is